vmware-archive/photon-controller-cli/README.md

     % photon tenant get
     Current tenant is 'cloud-dev' 502f9a79-96b6-451d-bfb9-6292ca5b6cfd

-### Resource tickets
+### Quota
-You create resource tickets to control the allocations granted to projects, which are owned by tenants.
+You assign quota to control the resource allocations granted to tenants and projects.

-A resource ticket must specify the number of VMs that can be created as well as the total amount of RAM consumed by those VMs.
-It's possible to have user-defined resources as well.
+A quota must specify the number of VMs that can be created as well as the total amount of RAM consumed by those VMs.
+If a flavor is used for VM creation, all of its costs must be in the quota including ephemeral and persistent disk capacities.
+It's possible to have user-defined quota as well.
 These are specified as comma-separated limits, and each limit is a set of three things:

 * Name (e.g. vm.memory)
 * Value (e.g. 2000)
 * Units (GB, MB, KB, COUNT)

-Creating a ticket in the current tenant (see above, or use the --tenant flag):
+Creating a tenant with quota assigned (see above, or use the --tenant flag):

-Usage `photon resource-ticket create --name <RESOURCE-TICKET-NAME> --limits "<LIMITS>"`
+Usage `photon tenant create cloud-dev --limits "<LIMITS>"`

 Example:

-    % photon -n resource-ticket create --name cloud-dev-resources --limits "vm.memory 2000 GB, vm 1000 COUNT" 32ad527e-d21a-4b2a-a235-b0883bd64354

-Creating a ticket with user-defined resources:

-    % photon -n resource-ticket create --name cloud-dev-resources --limits "vm.memory 2000 GB, vm 1000 COUNT vm.potrzebie 250 COUNT"
+    % photon -n tenant create --name cloud-dev --limits "vm.memory 2000 GB, vm 1000 COUNT, ephemeral-disk.capacity 2000 GB"
     32ad527e-d21a-4b2a-a235-b0883bd64354

-Viewing tickets:

-    % photon -n resource-ticket list
-    1
-    32ad527e-d21a-4b2a-a235-b0883bd64354	cloud-dev-resources vm.memory:2000:GB,vm:1000:COUNT

-    % photon -n resource-ticket show cloud-dev-resources
+Creating a tenant with user-defined resources:

+    % photon -n tenant create --name cloud-dev --limits "vm.memory 2000 GB, vm 1000 COUNT, ephemeral-disk.capacity 2000 GB, vm.potrzebie 250 COUNT"
-    cloud-dev-resources	32ad527e-d21a-4b2a-a235-b0883bd64354 vm.memory:2000:GB,vm:1000:COUNT vm.memory:0:GB,vm:0:COUNT
+    32ad527e-d21a-4b2a-a235-b0883bd64354

-    % photon resource-ticket show cloud-dev-resources
-    ID                                    Name                 Limit              Usage
-    32ad527e-d21a-4b2a-a235-b0883bd64354  cloud-dev-resources  vm.memory 2000 GB  vm.memory 1000 GB
-                                                               vm 1000 COUNT      vm 500 COUNT

 ### Projects
 A project is owned by a tenant and all VMs are created within a project.
-Each project is associated with a resource ticket that controls the total resources that can be used.
-See above for more information about resource tickets.
+Each project is assigned with a quota that controls the total resources that can be used.
+See above for more information about quota.

 A project has a set of limits.
-These are specified just like the resource ticket above, but they must not exceed the limits in the associated resource ticket.
+These are specified just like the quota above, but they must not exceed the limits in the tenant.

 Creating a project:

-Usage: `photon project create --resource-ticket <RESOURCE-TICKET-NAME> --name <PROJECT-NAME> --limits <LIMITS>`
+Usage: `photon project create <PROJECT-NAME> --limits <LIMITS>`

-    % photon -n project create --resource-ticket cloud-dev-resources --name cloud-dev-staging --limits "vm.memory 1000 GB, vm 500 COUNT" fabb9236-d0a4-4d30-8935-ee65d6729f78
+    % photon -n project create cloud-dev-staging --limits "vm.memory 1000 GB, vm 500 COUNT"
+    fabb9236-d0a4-4d30-8935-ee65d6729f78

 Viewing projects: